-Notwestminster, the annual event for local democracy enthusiasts, is back for its fourth incarnation, “We are Generation D”, on Friday 16th and Saturday 17th February 2018.
+Notwestminster, the annual event for local democracy enthusiasts, experiences its fifth regeneration, “Citizens Assemble”, on Friday 15th and Saturday 16th February 2019, writes Spencer Wilson.

 Does it matter if local government fails?
 Well obviously at LGiU we think it does, writes Jonathan Carr-West.
 But, why?

 Pleasantly surprising or deeply disappointing?
 Cause for optimism or despair?
 Welcome extra cash or hush money?
 Listen to Jennifer and Jonathan lay out their very different views on the Chancellor’s Budget announcements this week – from potholes to social care, high street regeneration to business rate reliefs.
 We also bring you highlights from our member-only […]